google/flax/docs/flip/1009-optimizer-api.md

 ## Previous Implementation
 [Previous Implementation]: #previous-implementation

-The optimizer itself would be implemented by creating a new class deriving from `OpimizerDef`:
+The optimizer itself would be implemented by creating a new class derived from `OpimizerDef`:

 ```python